-The most wonderful time of the year is approaching, meaning the time for holiday lights, snow days, cozy nights by the fire and family time are almost upon us!
+The most wonderful time of the year is approaching, meaning the time for snow days, cozy nights by the fire and family time are almost upon us!
 Although winter signals that colder days are in store, it’s still a beautiful season to get outside and admire people’s creativity.

 Winter in New York is particularly special, considering the great surplus of iconic winter festivals and events.
 Take Amtrak this winter season and check out these wonderful upcoming winter events.

 The parade starts at 1 p.m and runs until 5 p.m.
 Attendees are encouraged to dress in bright colors to match the vibrant energy of the parade.
 Set in Chinatown, numerous vendors will line the streets alongside the parade’s famous trademark, the New Year Dragon.
-The parade is also free for all to attend, making it accessible and even more worth the trip.
+The parade is free for all to attend, making it accessible and even more worth the trip.

 Aside from classic holiday festivals, the winter season also hosts plenty of fun, unique events for anyone to enjoy.
 One annual event that steals the show each winter is the Teatown Hudson River Eaglefest.